Tax credit for reorganisations

 Tax credit for technological and digital innovation and ecological transition

-To determine the tax credit, taxpayers shall consider the same eligible expenses as for R&D credit, under the same conditions, except for those relating to industrial property rights as indicated in letter d) of the paragraph above.
+To determine the tax credit, taxpayers shall consider the same eligible expenses as for R&D credit, under the same conditions, except for those relating to industrial property rights as indicated in (iv) of the paragraph above.

 Tax credit for design and aesthetic ideation activities

-This measure is addressed mainly to enterprises operating in the textile and fashion, footwear, eyewear, gold, furniture and ceramic sectors that have carried out design and aesthetic ideation activities for the conception and realization of new products and samples.
-It is worth noting that, based on the provision reported in the implementing decree issued by Mise, certain design activities are available also to companies operating in different sectors from those indicated above.
+This measure is addressed mainly to enterprises operating in the textile and fashion, footwear, eyewear, gold, furniture, and ceramic sectors that have carried out design and aesthetic ideation activities for the conception and realisation of new products and samples.

 Tax credit on training expenses for Industry 4.0 plan

-The Budget Law amended also the regulation of the tax credit for training 4.0, introduced by the law n.
-205/2017, paragraphs 46-56.
-More in detail, from the tax period following the one in course on 31 December 2019, the tax credit for training 4.0 is available to:
+The Budget Law 2021 amended also the regulation of the tax credit for training 4.0.
+From the tax period following the one in course on 31 December 2019, the tax credit for training 4.0 is calculated on whole amount of the following costs:

 Advertising campaign tax credit